How to Stream Google Play Music on Your Chromebook

 Access Music on Your Chrome OS Chromebook

-To play your songs, launch Google Play Music from the Apps icon on the Task Bar.
+1. To play your songs, launch Google Play Music from the start menu icon in the Task Bar.

 Your music files appear organized by album cover, but you can also sort by artist or song titles, create new playlists, listen by Last Added, select favorite tracks or create a spontaneous queue.